kalabox/kalabox/docs/users/install.md

 2. Double-click on the `.rpm` package to launch Software Center
 3. Click the "Install" button and enter your password when prompted

-!!!
-Note "Kalabox binds to port 80"
+!!! note "Kalabox binds to port 80"
     Kalabox uses port 80 on your machine, so make sure it is free before you attempt an install.

 If you do not have the GUI-based Software Center you can install the `.rpm` pkg on the command line.